shazia-dewan/multi-agentCrazyflieLift/docs/Crazyflie_Hardware.md

 # Hardware Deployment Quick Start

 Quick reference for running trained models on real Crazyflie drones.
+The hardware file can run either the PPO (single-drone) or MAPPO (two-drone) policies, both coming from the GPU training notebook.
+While we trained PyTorch models with the CPU (`.pt` models), these models were during early testing and are not supported by the hardware runner.

 ## Connection to the Crazyflie drones
 ### Requirements: